-Literacy: Overall, the Year 5 cohort achieved above national average results in achieving at or above the National Minimum Standard, excepting in Writing.
-Specific results indicated that the strongest result was in Grammar & Punctuation with the majority of students achieving a Band 7 or Band 8 result.
-Reading and Spelling had a higher than national percentage in Bands 7 or 8, while a majority of students achieved a Band 5 or 6 result in Grammar & Punctuation.
-Numeracy: Overall, the Year 5 cohort achieved excellent results with every student achieving at or above the National Minimum Standard.
+Literacy: Overall, the Year 5 cohort achieved above national average results in achieving at or above the National Minimum Standard, except in Reading.
+In Writing, every student in the school was at or above the National Minimum Standard.
+Specific results indicated that the strongest result was in Reading and Grammar & Punctuation with the majority of students achieving a Band 7 or Band 8 result.
+Each component of literacy had a higher than national percentage in Bands 7 or 8, while a majority of students achieved a Band 5 or 6 result in Writing and Spelling.

+Numeracy: Overall, the Year 5 cohort performed close to the national average in achieving at or above the National Minimum Standard.
 Specific results indicated that the cohort had a higher than national percentage in Bands 7 or 8.
 The best performance was in Number and Patterns & Algebra, followed by Measurement & Data, Space & Geometry.

-The overall school perspective of the results from the 2009 NAPLAN indicated that there was a strength in the Reading component of Literacy.
-The results in the areas of Writing, Spelling and Grammar & Punctuation indicate that the school will need to reflect on the results of individual students, in order to provide appropriate support.
+The overall school perspective of the results from the 2010 NAPLAN indicated that there was a strength in the reading and the grammar & punctuation components of literacy.
+The results in the areas of Writing and Spelling indicate that the school will need to reflect on the results of individual students, in order to provide appropriate support.
 This will also require a whole school focus to determine similar trends across the school.

-The overall results in the 2009 NAPLAN in Numeracy indicate that, particularly in Space & Geometry and Measurement & Data, the school will need to determine if similar trends as revealed in the results exist in other year levels, and then to provide appropriate support to individual students.
+The overall results in the 2010 NAPLAN in numeracy indicate that continued support will need to be given students in particular areas, particularly in space & geometry and measurement & data.
+The school will also continue to determine similar trends as revealed in the results in other year levels, and then to provide appropriate support to individual students.